louismullie/closet/README.md

 Setup your static fields in config/locales/, following the examples provided.
 In your HAML template, use `translate :name` (or the short form `t :name`) to automatically insert the appropriate translation based on the user locale.

-### Authentification
+### Authentication

-Closet comes with out-of-the-box user registration and login.
+Closet comes with out-of-the-box user login and registration using Omniauth.
 To use Twitter, Facebook and/or Google within your application, register your app with the relevant service and enter your app keys in the `config/omniauth.rb` file.
+Sample keys are provided for you to test your setup.